-Thank you to everyone who joined us at our golf outing, the sponsors and raffle donors who helped to make the event a wonderful success.
+Thank you to everyone who joined us at our golf outing.
+Thank you to the sponsors and raffle donors who helped to make the event a wonderful success.

 We have won the case!